Formentera: Attractions

 Since the 1960s, Formentera has been a popular destination for hippies.
 Formentera is renowned across Europe for many pristine white beaches and the fact that nude sunbathing is allowed on most of its beaches.

-Throughout its history, Formentera has been the subject of many legends, written in novels by famous writers such as Jules Verne, and in songs by musicians as varied as Gilberto Gil and Pink Floyd.
-From this artistic curiosity, the annual Formentera Jazz Festival has been held annually in early June and features many emerging and established musicians from the local and international scene.
+Throughout its history, Formentera has had many legends, written in novels by writers such as Jules Verne, and in songs by artists as varied as Gilberto Gil, Pink Floyd, and King Crimson.
+The annual Formentera Jazz Festival has been held annually in early June and features musicians from the local and international scene.